galenframework/galen/README.md

 [Galen Framework](http://galenframework.com)
 ==============

 Galen is an open-source tool for testing layout and responsive design of web applications.
+It is also a powerfull functional testing framework.
 For more information visit http://galenframework.com

 How does it work?